 What is underfloor heating?

-Underfloor heating (UFH) heats your home from the ground up, basically turning your whole floor into a giant radiator.
+It’s a cost-effective, energy-efficient system, heating your home from the ground up, basically turning your whole floor into a giant radiator.

-It delivers heat either through a series of water pipes or by electric cables installed under the floor.
+Underfloor heating delivers heat either through a series of water pipes or electric cables installed under the floor.

-What are the different types of underfloor heating?
+What are the different types of underfloor heating systems?

 There are two types of UFH: